-In July 2014, the Company entered into a loan and security agreement with Silicon Valley Bank, which provides for a line of credit to finance certain equipment purchases up to an aggregate of \$1.8 million through March 31, 2015.
+In July 2014, the Company entered into a loan and security agreement with Silicon Valley Bank, which provided for a line of credit to finance certain equipment purchases up to an aggregate of \$1.8 million through March 31, 2015.
 The line was payable in 36 monthly installments of principal and interest, with an annual interest rate of 2.75% plus the greater of 3.25% and the prime rate in effect at the time of each draw, as published in the Wall Street Journal.
 Draws under the line of credit were secured by a first priority lien over all equipment purchased using the line of credit.
+The Company was in compliance with all required covenants as of December 31, 2017 and May 31, 2018 at which date the loan matured and was repaid.